zocean/rna-seq-pipeline/docs/installation.md

 INSTALLATION
 =============
 To run the pipeline you need to install following software.
+Running the pipeline on Google Cloud or DNA Nexus requires additional setup detailed below.

 Java 8
 -------